Malesche/Malesche/README.md

 ### Hi, I'm Maria.

-I studied theoretical computer science and am now getting into databases and .NET backend stuff.
+I studied theoretical computer science and am now working in .NET backend developement.

 <!--There is a lot I want to learn!

 most immediately